Injured in a Bicycle Accident in PA? Munley Law Personal Injury Attorneys Can Help

 Q: How Long Do I Have to File a Personal Injury Claim for My Bike Accident?

-A: In Pennsylvania, you have only two years to file a claim for your bike crash.
+A: In most states, you have only two to three years to file a claim for your bike crash.
 This may seem like a good length of time to get your affairs in order before contacting a bicycle accident lawyer, but in reality, you will want to contact our personal injury law firm as soon as possible to get the claim started.

 Personal injury cases can take a long time since the process is complicated and requires evidence to prove your claim.
 And evidence quickly disappears the longer you wait.
 Memories fade and pictures can easily be misplaced or deleted.
 That’s why you should contact a bicycle crash attorney at Munley Law Personal Injury Attorneys as soon as you can after a bike accident to speak with an experienced attorney and learn what your options may be.